Nikšić: Economy

 Nikšić is, alongside Podgorica, one of the biggest industrial centres of Montenegro.
-A Steel mill (Nikšićka Željezara), bauxite mine, Trebjesa brewery (Nikšićka Pivara), and many more are concentrated in this city.
+A steel mill (Nikšićka Željezara), bauxite mine, the Trebjesa brewery (Nikšićka Pivara), and many more are concentrated in this city.

 These big industries had struggled to survive the collapse of the socialist economy, but have since recovered.
 The process of privatization is either finished or still in progress for some of these industries.

 Today those industry giants cannot employ as many workers as they could back in the days of Socialist Federal Republic of Yugoslavia, and the economy of Nikšić is slowly transforming into one that is more service-oriented.
 In 1981 Niksic's GDP per capita was 91% of the Yugoslav average.

 Transport

 Road

 Nikšić's main road connection is E762 highway, which connects Nikšić with Podgorica to the southeast, and with Plužine and on to the Foča and Sarajevo (Bosnia and Hercegovina) to the northwest.
 Another recently reconstructed north/south Montenegrin road corridor passes through Nikšić, the Risan/Trebinje-Nikšić-Šavnik-Žabljak road.
 This road is the shortest connection Nikšić has with Bay of Kotor and Montenegrin coast.
 Nikšić also has the distinction of being one of the first Montenegrin towns to have a bypass road.
 The bypass, built during the SFRY era, has been upgraded in 2011, and now services every transit corridor of Nikšić, directing all transit traffic away from the urban core.
 Like many cities in the former Yugoslavia, Nikšić is the hub of multiple intercity bus companies, the largest of them being Glušica Nikšić and 4 Decembar Nikšić which operate to destinations as far as Sarajevo and Belgrade.